henrymbuguak/Laravel-5.4-Vue-Js-Backend/README.md

 - Run the migration using <b>php artisan migrate</b>.
 - To seed our products we need to use the following command: <b>php artisan db:seed</b>
 - The last thing we need to do is to install passport. run the following command <b>php artisan passport:install</b>

+### Conclusion

+This project simply serve as our backend, you need to use vue front end to work with this project.
+Visit <a href="https://github.com/henrymbuguak/Vue-js-Frontend-for-a-Simple-Shop">Vue frontend</a> to download the code.